stravalib/stravalib/docs/get-started/how-to-get-strava-data-python.md

 # Get current athlete details
 athlete = client.get_athlete()
-# Print athlete name :) If this works your connection is successful!
+# Print athlete name :) If this works, your connection is successful!
 print(f"Hi, {athlete.firstname} Welcome to stravalib!")

 # You are now successfully authenticated!
 ```

 Below you will get a detailed overview of the above steps.
 You will also learn how to
-refresh your access token after the 6 hour window has expired.
+refresh your access token after the 6-hour window has expired.

 ## Step 1: create a developer app in your Strava account